RUSSIAN INTERPRETING GUIDE

 This is spoken interpreting between English and Russian.
 It is used, for example, in business meetings, during site visits and social events.
 Normally, in consecutive interpreting the interpreter is alongside the speaker, listening and taking notes.
 When the speaker pauses, the interpreter relays the message.
 Taking notes is a sign of competence.
 When the message contains many facts, dates and times, there is less risk of forgetting something if it is noted down.

 This is a running commentary.
 The interpreter speaks while the speaker is still talking.
 Normally in simultaneous interpreting the interpreter sits in a sound-proof booth or a remote platform with a microphone listening through headphones and then conveying the message into the microphone.
 This method is often used at larger seminars or conferences.
-You can help a lot by not speaking too quickly and by making short pauses.
 Simultaneous interpreters normally work in pairs for 20 minutes or so at a time.

 BACKGROUND INFORMATION IS IMPORTANT